-Some applications require more power to your Pioreactor if it is heavily using lots of peripherals.
-This may include using a more powerful pumps, more powerful external LEDs, etc. Or, if you see warning messages that reference under voltage or throttling, you probably are asking the Pioreactor to do too much given its default power supply.
+Some applications require more power to your Pioreactor if it is using lots of peripherals.
+This may include using more powerful pumps, more powerful external LEDs, etc. Or, if you see warning messages that reference under voltage or throttling, you probably are asking the Pioreactor to do too much given its default 5V power supply.

 When changing the default power supply, any stirring calibration and pump calibrations will need to be updated.
+Also, the

-Be mindful that the default stirring motor provided with the Pioreactor has a maximum voltage of 12V.
+Be mindful that the default stirring motor provided with the Pioreactor has a maximum voltage rating of 12V.

 When using multiple of Pioreactor's peristaltic pumps, we recommend a 12V power supply, with at least 1 amp (this is the same as a 12W power supply).
 Our pumps use maximum 0.4A, and the stirring motor uses 0.1A.

 - positive center